MicrosoftDocs/visualstudio-docs/docs/ide/tutorial-windows-forms-match-game-icons.md

 ## Next steps

-Advance to the next article to learn how to change labels using a timer.
+Advance to the next tutorial to learn how to change labels using a timer.
 > [!div class="nextstepaction"]
 > [ Use a timer in your Matching Game](tutorial-windows-forms-match-game-labels.md)